ashokaditya/ember-d3-influx-pgre/README.md

 ## npm
 * [npm Documentation](https://docs.npmjs.com)
-* Esp. how to use npm to manage dependencies
+* Especially, how to use npm to manage dependencies
 * structure of package.json

 ## Bower